gchq/gaffer-doc/docs/administration-guide/gaffer-stores/accumulo-store.md

 Both key-packages should provide good performance for most use-cases.
 There will be slight differences in performance between the two for different types of query.
 The `ByteEntityKeyPackage` will be slightly faster if the query specifies that only out-going or in-coming edges are required.
 The `ClassicKeyPackage` will be faster when querying for all edges involving a pair of vertices.
 See the Key-Packages part of the [Accumulo Store Implementation page](../../development-guide/project-structure/components/accumulo-store.md) for more information about these key-packages.

-## Advanced properties

-The following properties can also be specified in the properties file.
-If they are not specified, then sensible defaults are used.

-- `gaffer.store.accumulo.keypackage.class`: The full name of the class to be used as the key-package.
-By default `ByteEntityKeyPackage` will be used.
-- `accumulo.batchScannerThreads`: The number of threads to use when `BatchScanner`s are created to query Accumulo.
-The default value is 10.
-- `accumulo.entriesForBatchScanner`: The maximum number of ranges that should be given to an Accumulo `BatchScanner` at any one time.
-The default value is  50000.
-- `accumulo.clientSideBloomFilterSize`: The size in bits of the Bloom filter used in the client during operations such as `GetElementsBetweenSets`.
-The default value is 838860800, i.e. 100MB.
-- `accumulo.falsePositiveRate`: The desired rate of false positives for Bloom filters that are passed to an iterator in operations such as `GetElementsBetweenSets`.
-The default value is 0.0002.
-- `accumulo.maxBloomFilterToPassToAnIterator`: The maximum size in bits of Bloom filters that will be created in an iterator on Accumulo's tablet server during operations such as `GetElementsBetweenSets`.
-By default this will be 8388608, i.e. 1MB.
-- `accumulo.maxBufferSizeForBatchWriterInBytes`: The size of the buffer in bytes used in Accumulo `BatchWriter`s when data is being ingested.
-The default value is 1000000.
-- `accumulo.maxTimeOutForBatchWriterInMilliseconds`: The maximum latency used in Accumulo `BatchWriter`s when data is being ingested.
-Th default value is 1000, i.e. 1 second.
-- `accumulo.numThreadsForBatchWriter`: The number of threads used in Accumulo `BatchWriter`s when data is being ingested.
-The default value is 10.
-- `accumulo.file.replication`: The number of replicas of each file in tables created by Gaffer.
-If this is not set then your general Accumulo setting will apply, which is normally the same as the default on your HDFS instance.
-- `gaffer.store.accumulo.enable.validator.iterator`: This specifies whether the validation iterator is applied.
-The default value is true.
-- `accumulo.namespace`: The namespace to use for the table in Accumulo.
-The default is to use the default Accumulo namespace, which is the empty string.

 ## Migration

 The Accumulo Store also provides a utility [AddUpdateTableIterator](https://github.com/gchq/Gaffer/blob/master/store-implementation/accumulo-store/src/main/java/uk/gov/gchq/gaffer/accumulostore/utils/AddUpdateTableIterator.java)